 It was almost as hard as the uphill trail that I needed to climb to get back to the safety of the visitors center after hiking Coronado National Memorial!
 As the desert heat and mountainous trails took their turns beating me up, I got really nervous as my water supply got seriously low – and then ran out.

 Beyond teaching me a very valuable lesson about hiking (we should always prepare for more than we expect!), this beautiful hike provided panoramic views into Mexico and of the Montezuma Canyon.

-Check out this video, a part of my Armchair Travel series, to learn about the Coronado Expedition, see those sweeping views, laugh at me a little as I get lost, and check out the Arizona Ghost Town where I spent the night.
+Check out the above video, a part of my Armchair Travel series, to learn about the Coronado Expedition, see those sweeping views, laugh at me a little as I get lost, and check out the Arizona Ghost Town where I spent the night.

 Located in southern Arizona right on the United States border and overlooking Mexico.
-(Seriously, if not for the barbed wire at the border I would have literally stumbled into Mexico…and gotten even more lost than I already was!)
+(Seriously, if not for the barbed wire at the border I would have literally stumbled into Mexico…and I would have been even more lost than I already was!)

 4101 E Montezuma Canyon Road